Weston content protection

 Censored visibility is controlled by protection mode, set by the client.
 In "relax" mode, the compositor may show protected content on non-secure outputs.
 It will be up to the client to adapt to secure and non-secure presentation.
 In "enforce" mode, the compositor will censor the parts of protected content that would otherwise show on non-secure outputs.

-Content protection global interface
+content protection global interface

 The global interface weston_content_protection is used for exposing the content protection capabilities to a client.
 It provides a way for clients to request their wl_surface contents to not be displayed on an output below their required level of content-protection.
 Using this interface clients can request for a weston_protected_surface which is an extension to the wl_surface to provide content-protection, and set the censored-visibility on the non-secured-outputs.